Matthew 28:18-20 and John 14:10

 Hebrews 12:2 and 2 Corinthians 5:7

 God is our shield, He is our refuge.
 You can’t rely on your own abilities during battle.

-Therefore, when you put on the helmet of salvation, you avoid sinful thoughts, you abandon pleasure, possessions and status.
-Saints don’t live how the rest of the world lives.
-Saints exercise self-discipline and self-control.
-Saints are able to break free from the “me-first” pattern of the world.
-Our thoughts are changed in order to understand what God wants, so we’ll know exactly how to live.
+Followers of Jesus don’t live how the rest of the world lives.
+We exercise self-discipline and self-control.
+We break free from the “me-first” pattern of the world.
+Through the power of the Holy Spirit we understand what God wants and know exactly how to live.